nixworks/public/news/2013/03/30/index.md

 ##### Pittsburgh
 ### [Three people are shot (one critically) at three stores at the Edgewood Towne Center shopping plaza near Pittsburgh, Pennsylvania, United States.
 The victims were taken to UPMC Presbyterian Hospital while police searched the area. ](/news/2013/03/30/three-people-are-shot-one-critically-at-three-stores-at-the-edgewood-towne-center-shopping-plaza-near-pittsburgh-pennsylvania-united-sta.md)
-_Context: U.S., Pennsylvania, Pittsburgh_
+_Context: United States, Pennsylvania, Pittsburgh_

 ##### Panda
 ### [Famous panda Mei Xiang is artificially inseminated in the U.S. National Zoo after natural breeding failed to occur. ](/news/2013/03/30/famous-panda-mei-xiang-is-artificially-inseminated-in-the-u-s-national-zoo-after-natural-breeding-failed-to-occur.md)
-_Context: panda, U.S. National Zoo, breeding, artificially inseminated, Mei Xiang's_
+_Context: U.S. National Zoo, breeding, Mei Xiang's, panda, artificially inseminated_

 ##### Meteorite
 ### [Scientists announce that a green meteorite Northwest Africa 7325, found in Morocco in 2012, may have originated on Mercury, which, if proven, would be the first known meteorite from that planet. ](/news/2013/03/30/scientists-announce-that-a-green-meteorite-northwest-africa-7325-found-in-morocco-in-2012-may-have-originated-on-mercury-which-if-proven.md)